Burakovsky's OT goal gives Kraken wild 9-8 win over Kings - WHIZ News

 LOS ANGELES (AP) — Andre Burakovsky had two goals, including the winner in overtime, and the Seattle Kraken defeated the Los Angeles Kings 9-8 on Tuesday night in the highest-scoring NHL game this season.

-Burakovsky scored on the power play at 2:08 of the extra session to give Seattle the second six-game winning streak in franchise history.
+“End of the day, it was one of those games where last shot wins, and that’s exactly what happened,” Kraken coach Dave Hakstol said.
+“It’s better to be on the winning side and the good side of it than the other, but it’s a crazy hockey game.”

-Matty Beniers and Jared McCann each had two goals in the highest-scoring game of the Kraken’s two-year existence.
+Matty Beniers and Jared McCann each scored twice as the Kraken, playing their second NHL season, set a team record for goals.
 Alex Wennberg, Daniel Sprong and Oliver Bjorkstrand also scored, and Martin Jones made 27 saves.

 Durzi cut it to 8-7 with 8:16 remaining in the third period, and Anderson tied it with 6:21 to go.